In the dictionary of power dynamics, dark psychology is defined as the use of psychological principles in ways that harm the target.

 Both persuasion and manipulation are highly relevant for power dynamics, so on this website, we talk about manipulative techniques as well as games people play -“games” are patterns or defined instances of interpersonal manipulation”.

 Manipulative Dark Psychology Techniques

 On this website, we talk a lot about things like persuasion, negotiation strategies, power dynamics and, as well, manipulation.

 Some examples of manipulative techniques that dark psychologists might use:

-- Manipulative negotiation techniques: how manipulation is used to gain an advantage during manipulations
+- Manipulative negotiation techniques: how manipulation is used to gain an advantage in negotiations

 - Guilt trip power move: when you have no real power, use this “pity play” to make people feel bad and do what you want out of guilt